secretstartups/handbook/infrastructure/team/reliability/datastores/index.html.md

 Every issue/epic must include this.
 If at the time of creation the criteria is not clear, or if the issue is being created by an external reporter from whom we don't expect that level of specificity, the definition of done should be included before starting work on the issue/epic.
 Make sure all the checkboxes are ticked before you call the issue/epic "done".

 ### Iteration planning:
+### Iteration planning:
-Our fortnight planning process looks like this:
+Our async fortnight planning process looks like this:
-1. Early **Tuesday** (every two weeks):
+1. Early **Tuesday**, every two weeks:
-	- We automatically create our Iteration Planning Issue [example](https://gitlab.com/gitlab-com/gl-infra/infrastructure/-/issues/11839), and the conversation around the priorities and commitments for the next 2 weeks start.
+	- We automatically create our Iteration Planning Issue [example](https://gitlab.com/gitlab-com/gl-infra/sre-datastores/datastores-team-activities/-/issues/4), and the conversation around  priorities and commitments for the next 2 weeks start.
-	- Iteration+3 Milestone is created programmatically.
+	- Iteration+3 Milestone is created automatically.
+	- Team member's next 2 weeks of project capacity time (in days) will be collected in the planning issue.
+Important to take into account:
+	  - Discount time on call, plus 2/3 additional days to complete Incident Reviews, progress Corrective Actions and more.
+	  - Discount time off (vacation), Family&Friend days, bank holidays, full-day training and other non-project days.
+1. **Wednesday - Friday** :
+	- Issues (and epics) are assigned and validated progressively with the team members, according to the team priorities.
+	- The Datastores team members estimate the issues/epics effort (units = hours).
+	- The team capacity is compared with the issues/epics effort estimates, assigning iteratively only work that is achievable during the iteration.
-2. **Friday afternoon**:
+1. **Friday afternoon**:
-	- Our priorities for the next two weeks are decided: A detailed planning summary is captured in the Iteration planning issue  description.
+	- Our priorities and iteration plan for the next two weeks are decided: A detailed planning summary is captured in the Iteration Planning Issue description.
-		- Your next 2-4-6 week's capacity will be factored in this planning.
 	- If there are any issues left in the [Iteration board](https://gitlab.com/groups/gitlab-com/gl-infra/-/boards/1688503?milestone_title=Datastores%20team%20-%20W45&label_name[]=team%3A%3ADatastores) they have to be re-planned for future sprints, by assigning the right future Milestone to the issue.
 	- By Friday EOD the Iteration board will be pointed to the next Milestone.
-1. **Monday Morning**: A new 2-week sprint/iteration starts, all same as before.
+1. **Monday Morning**: A new 2-week sprint/iteration starts.
+The team will executed as planned in the Planning Issue.

 Every two Mondays the team has the "Datastores Team catch up (or iteration planning)" call, we where we can do sync iteration planning and refining - in addition to our Iteration Planning Issue async planning.